Blackwater Conservation Area

 In 1998, the City of Baton Rouge and Parish of East Baton Rouge, the US Army Corps of Engineers and BREC partnered to restore the 57.5 acres of affected land under the authority of Section 206 of the 1996 Water Resources Development Act.

 The Restoration included:

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Comite River (within shouting distance of this marker); Parish of St. Alphonsus Liguori (approx. 3.8 miles away); Southern University (approx. 5.6 miles away); Town Of Baker (approx. 6.2 miles away); Greenwell Springs (approx. 6.3 miles away); William Bartram Trail (approx. 6.4 miles away); Pinckney Benton Stewart Pinchback (approx. 6.6 miles away); a different marker also named Southern University (approx. 6.6 miles away).
+Comite River (within shouting distance of this marker); Original 1931 Baton Rouge Airport Beacon (approx. 3.4 miles away); Parish of St. Alphonsus Liguori (approx. 3.8 miles away); Southern University (approx. 5.6 miles away); Camphor Memorial United Methodist Church (approx. 5.7 miles away); Baron Keith Jackson (approx. 6.1 miles away); Jacklyn Winfield (approx. 6.1 miles away); Isiah "Butch" Robertson (approx. 6.1 miles away).

 Credits.
 This page was last revised on December 21, 2017.
-This page originally submitted on December 21, 2017, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 80 times since then and 27 times this year.
+It was originally submitted on December 21, 2017, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 235 times since then and 40 times this year.
 Photos: 1, 2, 3. submitted on December 21, 2017.